Week Thirteen of the 2026 Legislative Session

 According to the latest data, both metropolitan and micropolitan areas have seen significant declines in joblessness in recent months.
 For many employers, the task now is finding qualified, willing workers for vacant positions.

-Capitol Briefing An Update from the Legislature The Alabama Legislature returned to the State House this week to complete days 11 and 12 of the 2026 legislative calendar, and is
+Capitol Briefing An Update from the Legislature The legislature reconvened this week following a spring break recess to complete legislative days 25, 26, and 27 of the 2026 regular